integritee-network/book/src/remote_attestation.md

 In order for the chain validator to be able to verify MRENCLAVE, there must be a consensus about MRENCLAVE of the valid version of Integritee.

 Integritee developers will propose code updates to be voted on.
 Validators check the code and vote on behalf or against each proposal.
-MRENCLAVE can be reproduced by cloning the substraTEE-worker repo, building it and then:
+MRENCLAVE can be reproduced by cloning the integritee-worker repo, building it and then:

 ```bash
 sgx_sign dump -enclave enclave.signed.so -dumpfile out.log